 The Company has contractual relationships with the majority of its third-party vendors and pays those vendors directly.
-The Company will continue to have certain costs allocated to it by PRCM under the management agreement for compensation, data services, technology and certain office lease payments.
+The Company will continue to have certain costs allocated to it by the Manager under the management agreement for compensation, data services, technology and certain office lease payments.

-The Company recognized \$1.2 million and \$1.9 million of compensation during the three and six months ended June 30, 2018 related to restricted common stock issued to employees of PRCM and the Company's independent directors pursuant to the Plan.
-See Note 16 - Equity Incentive Plan for additional information.
+The Company recognized \$1.3 million and \$2.4 million of compensation during the three and six months ended June 30, 2019, respectively, and \$1.2 million and \$1.9 million of compensation during the three and six months ended June 30, 2018, respectively, related to restricted common stock issued to employees of the Manager and the Company's independent directors pursuant to the Plan.
+See Note 18 - Equity Incentive Plan for additional information.